wonjaejeon92/capstone/README.md

-#A Mobile Algorithm Game for Education Using Android Studio
+# A Mobile Algorithm Game for Education Using Android Studio
----
 ![Menu](./02.png)
 ![Play](./01.png)
 ![robot](./05.png)